Talion is a finalist for Best SIEM Solution

 “If businesses are facing the same threat as governments, why do they not protect themselves in the same way?”

 Nation states have been spying on each other ever since the internet was invented nearly 40 years ago and during this time they have also committed a lot of resources to protecting the security of their information assets.
-40 years ago, businesses worried about employees leaving computers on trains and occasional attacks by hackers operating from unventilated bedrooms.
-Today, when both the public and private sectors face threats from nation states and organised criminal groups with nation state capability, it begs the question, “If businesses are facing the same threat as governments, why do they not protect themselves in the same way?”
+40 years ago, businesses worried about employees leaving computers on trains and occasional attacks by hackers operating from stuffy bedrooms.
+Today, when both the public and private sectors face threats from nation states and structured criminal groups with nation state capability, it begs the question, “If businesses are facing the same threat as governments, why do they not protect themselves in the same way?”

 Cyber security is a technology area where peculiarly, the private sector can learn a lot from how secure parts of the public sector defends itself.